intmus/intas19-20/_05-working-with-intervals/dictation2.md

 **intervallic relation**   |   m3 + A2 + m3   |   M3 + M2 + m3   |   m3 + M2 + m3   |   m3 + M2 + M3   |   M3 + m2 + M3
 **function and solfege**   |   vii0 4/3 in minor keys, fa le ti re   |   Usually appears as  chord ii⌀4/3 in minor keys, le do re fa.
 Also appears as chord vii⌀4/3 in a major key, fa la ti re.   |   Often appears as chord ii4/3 in a major key, la do re fa.
 Also appears as chord vi4/3 in a major key, mi sol la do.   |   Chord V4/3 in major and minor keys: re fa sol ti   |   sol ti do mi
 **salient features**   |   This chord may appear in 4/3 presentation in music.
 In this class, always ID it as root position.   |      |   Symmetrical   |      |   Symmetrical   |   Only one of the 4/3 chords to feature a minor 2nd between its middle two pitches.

+### Piano and Singing Practice

+Practice singing and playing these chords daily.
+Ask yourself: how are the intervallically similar and different from one another?

+### Methods for quick identification of 7th chords in all inversions:

+- Determine your inversion by listening for the interval of a 2nd.
+If you cannot hear a 2nd....
+....the chord must be in root position (now determine quality) ....or the chord could be dd (ID as root position regardless -- since m3 and A2 are enharmonically equivalent, you are not expected to differentiate between them).

+- If you heard a 2nd, where in the chord is it?
+If it’s between the two middle notes, the inversion is 4/3.
+(If it’s between the top two notes, it’s 6/5, and if it’s between the two lowest notes, it’s 4/2.)

+- Figure out what kind of 2nd it is.
+If it is a minor 2nd, the quality can only be MM.

+- If you heard a major 2nd, determine the chord quality (dm, mm, or Mm) by examining the 3rds.

+- Notate your chord according to the chart above.
+Check your notation: intervallically, referring to the types of 2nds and 3rds that comprise the chord. using solfege, relating your answer to key and harmonic function.